Josh Heinrichs: Albums

-SkillinJah "Reality" was released on January 22, 2012, debuting at #6 on iTunes and Amazon's Top USA Reggae Albums.
+SkillinJah "Reality" was released on January 22, 2012, debuting at nimber six on iTunes and Amazon's Top USA Reggae Albums.

 Like SkillinJah's previous album Emergency Spliff, Reality was entirely co-written by SkillinJah and Heinrichs, with this album featuring a full backing band, differing to the Emergency Spliff, which was an all-acoustic album.
-The album received very favorable reviews from Reggaeville.com, TheDubSide.com and ThePier.org.
+The album received favorable reviews from Reggaeville.com, TheDubSide.com and ThePier.org.

 On January 8, the first official music video for the first single "Skilla Dan Dem" was officially released via GanJah Records website.